MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-product-search.md

 ### Existing Inventory Visibility installations

-If your system is already running Inventory Visibility version 1.2.2.54 or newer, then you must uninstall Inventory Visibility in your Microsoft Dynamics Lifecycle Services (LCS) project and then install the newest version.
+If your system is running Inventory Visibility version 1.2.2.53 or older, then you must uninstall Inventory Visibility in your Microsoft Dynamics Lifecycle Services (LCS) project and then install the newest version.
 See also [Install and set up Inventory Visibility](inventory-visibility-setup.md).

 ## Configure the product search service